 - Ability to send files via FTP

-- Have a valid Standard Address Number (SAN).
-SANs—assigned by R.R.
-Bowker—are unique identifiers and facilitate the communication of data for activities such as purchasing, shipping, and billing
+- A valid Standard Address Number (SAN) assigned by R.R.
+Bowker, which is a unique identifier that facilitates the communication of data for activities such as purchasing, shipping, and billing

 - Unique vendor control numbers for each title